 9. Cut and paste and gloss texts with students making comments in different colors to indicate thoughts of characters, adding to descriptions of settings, make commentaries on specific words / characters / ideas or issues, etc. Students can write about what they tried to accomplish & what they learned.

-10. Cut and paste text and then cut and paste pictures to create an illustrated work.
+14. Cut and paste text and then cut and paste pictures to create an illustrated work.
 Do this in sections and create a class text.
 Great with visually strong pieces such as the Odyssey.
 Combine this with the site Literary Locales.
 Students can write about what they tried to accomplish & what they learned.

-14. Collapse texts and use the word quarry to create their own poems or works, analyze vocabulary, grammar, and meaning.
+15. Collapse texts and use the word quarry to create their own poems or works, analyze vocabulary, grammar, and meaning.
 Students can write about what they tried to accomplish & what they learned.

 Google Books is available in over 35 languages, from Japanese to Czech to Finnish.
 Over 10,000 publishers and authors from 100+ countries participate in the Book Search Partner Program.
 The Library Project includes digitizing texts at 28 major research libraries in America and abroad.